Joyce Selznick: Career

 During the late 1940s, she discovered New York truck driver Bernie Schwartz, who later became known as actor Tony Curtis.

 She discovered nineteen-year-old James Darren, recognizing his talent when he contacted her based on the recommendation of a photographer's secretary, Yvonne Bouvier, in 1959.
 Darren recalls:"I was studying acting in New York City with Stella Adler.
 I'd been studying with her for a couple of years...[Yvonne Bouvier] set up a meeting between me and Joyce Selznick, who worked for Screen Gems.
 I went down to 1650 Broadway, the Brill Building.
 On my way to [the] meeting with Joyce, we just happened to get on the elevator at the same time.
 She kept staring at me.
 I never met her.
 She never met me.
 We got off at the same floor and walked to the same office.
 That was our meeting.
 Joyce brought me over to Columbia Pictures about a week later and got me a contract there."

 Darren was cast in Rumble on the Docks, released in 1956, and after receiving hundreds of fan letters for a non-lead role, his casting and fame continued to flourish.

 While working as the eastern talent scout for Colpix Records, a division of Columbia Pictures in 1959, she signed the emerging pianist/singer Nina Simone.
 Colpix released nine albums for Simone.

 Selznick also cast Michael Callan to Columbia although as pointed out by Filmink magazine "around this time, the studio also signed Evy Norlund, Glenn Corbett, Carol Douglas, Jo Morrow, Margie Regan, Joby Baker, Rian Garrick, Joe Gallison, and Steve Baylor… so, their star making program was a little bit “buy as many scratchies as you can and see how you go"."
+She did cast Deborah Walley in Gidget Goes Hawaiian.

 Selznick eventually did casting work for films, including 1978's The Buddy Holly Story.
 She was responsible for selecting Gary Busey to play Holly, in what was an Oscar-nominated performance.

 Critics praised Busey's singing and acting, the recognizing of talent in both being something in which Selznick was experienced.
 Selznick served as the casting director for 13 films during her career and was a screenwriter for three other films.